inspircd/docs/docs/4/breaking-changes.md

 - Perl 5.26+ is now required by `./configure` and all of the included Perl tools.

+- The services_account module has been renamed to realnameban.
+In order to upgrade you should change your module tag to point to the new names.
+You will still be able to link against v3 servers that use the old names.

 - The syntax of the passforward module's command fields has changed.
 You should switch your config to use the new style `%foo%` variables.

 - Windows 10 build 17061 is now the minimum supported version of Windows.